 The first tip is to practice, practice, practice!
 The more you practice using this method in your interviews, the better you will become at it.

-Try writing out your answers to common interview questions using the before your interview so that you can get a feel for how it works.
+Practise writing down your own answers to common interview questions before your interview so that you can get a feel for how it works.
 Especially studying the behavioral interview questions will be very beneficial.

 Another tip is to be specific when you are describing your situation, task, action, and result.